weltliteratur/blog/_drafts/vossanto-timeline.markdown

 It contains all Vossantos from our [2019 EMNLP-IJCNLP paper](https://doi.org/10.18653/v1/D19-1647).
 Each Vossanto is represented by a circle and the name of its source (the entity whose properties or qualities are transferred to another entity).
-The color of the circle indicates the New York Times desk that is responsible for the corresponding article.
+The colour of the circle indicates the New York Times desk that is responsible for the corresponding article.
 By clicking on an entry more information is shown, as can be seen in the above screenshot: